I receive many emails asking all sorts of questions, I thought it best to round them all up in one place for all to see…

 Can I send you my products so you can review them on your blog?

 I don’t do product reviews on my blog.
 I do occasionally accept products if they genuinely interest me and I give them a shout out through my social media channels.
 I make no promises to highlight your product just because you have sent me a free sample.
 I only recommend products I genuinely love.
 I do occasionally accept cookbooks for review, but keep in mind I will only review books that are in line with my ethos.
+Get in touch via my contact form.

 Can we hire you to develop recipes/style/photograph our product or partner with you to do social media/sponsored blog posts?